ShockDexterity/example/README.md

-# example to learn github for class
+# example to learn github for class lol